For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 In fact, videotape has become a way for all of us to witness implicit bias at work.
 In South Carolina, Groubert’s dashboard camera captured Jones apologizing at least three times during the incident.
 You read that right: The man who was shot by law enforcement apologized.
 Three times.
 Yet Groubert maintains via his statement that he himself was in peril.

 Even so, video is far from the objective proof that some proponents may regard it to be.
-After all, we cannot see what the police officer is seeing in that moment; there is no singular interpretation of what happened.
+After all, we cannot see what the police officer is seeing at that moment; there is no singular interpretation of what happened.
 And without that, video can also be used to reinforce biases and defend guilty people.
 As Harris-Perry put it on her show:

 [W]here some see an aggressive move into a car, others see yet another unarmed Black man shot by a police officer over a minor infraction.
 That divide about what we believe we see, even when we see the same thing, is a reminder that video, whether by dashcam or bodycam or by bystander phone, is only a tool.
 To solve the issues of race and policing, we have to do much more than just watch.
 We have to decide what it is we’re seeing.